cosmosgame/save-the-world/content/articles/index.md

       - Personal growth
       - Service
     - Structures for healing
+- Reclaiming Spirituality
+  - What has worked in the past?
+    - Gandhi
+    - Martin Luther King
+    - Christian awakening
+    - Moslem awakening
+    - Sikh awakening
+  - Spirituality at all color levels
+  - How do we know what is true?
+    - Spirituality does not have to be in conflict with science
+    - Magical thinking
+    - Need again for a model
+  - Quadrants
+    - UR
+    - UL
+    - LR
+    - LL
+    - Quadrant myopia
+      - UL
+      - UR
+      - LR
+      - LL
+    - Embrace all quadrants
+      - Tale of two churches
+        - CSL
+        - Unitarian
+  - Integral Spirituality
+    - Embrace all colors
+    - Embrace all quadrants
 - Church of Turquoise
   - Why it is now possible
     - better model